Frequently Asked Questions

 We are available to meet with any students anytime!
-You will need to meet with your pathway advisor to make an education plan once you have completed around 30 credits, otherwise a block will be placed on your account preventing you from registering for classes.
+You will need to meet with your pathway advisor to make an education plan once you have completed around 30 units (credits), otherwise a block will be placed on your account preventing you from registering for classes.
 Students will be notified via email and phone to schedule an appointment to meet with their pathway advisor to create this plan.

 Be sure to bring your placement option documents to your first meeting.
 The lists of acceptable placement options and instructions on how to take the math or English directed self-placement assessments (if necessary) can be found on the Placement for Classes website.
 Don’t forget to bring any questions you might have about programs and/or schools that interest you.
 If you know what classes you would like to take, tell your advisor, and they can help you understand how it fits into your education plan.